alxndr42/playbook-monitoring/README.md

 Hosts in the `monitoring_targets` group are configured with a Prometheus [node_exporter][].

+All hosts are configured with nginx and Certbot, unless `nginx` and `certbot` are set to `false.` The Certbot role requires `certbot_email` to be defined.

 Please see the individual roles for more information and defaults.

 [alertmanager]: https://prometheus.io/docs/alerting/latest/alertmanager/